particl/omp-lib/README.md

 * validate format of action first
 * check the sequence to verify that the order is correct (e.g. no bids before listing)
 * verify that the sequence linked by the hashes is correct
+* verify that the cryptocurrency in the bid is allowed in the listing
+* verify that the escrow type over the sequence doesn't change

 ## Deterministic transaction generation